trutrix/project-wormhole/README.md

   - I was unsatisfied how long it took creation kit to do this
   - I have achieved this 2 times before, just didn't save the code `:(`

+## BGSM
+  - Material files parser `Not Started`

+## GUI Application
+  - Rust has extremely young UI frameworks that are poorly documented
+  - May be easier to export libs to different langs
+  - Tauri is the frontrunner for rust but requires an enormous amount of effort to get the features I want

 # Sources
 - Fallout 4 & Creation Kit
 - [FO4Edit](https://tes5edit.github.io/) - Best tool there is
 - [UESP](https://en.uesp.net/wiki/Skyrim_Mod:Mod_File_Format) - Extremely helpful understanding records and groups
+- [NifSkope](https://github.com/niftools/nifskope) - Has almost all info regarding nif files, seems unmaintained right now
 - Places I didn't write down (I promise I'll find you again)

+# Project Notes
+- Need to switch some types to use standard libs that perform much better (ie `glam` for vecs and matrices)
+- Debating rolling everything except `proc` into one `src` since they all reference `esm`
+- `nom_derive` works thusfar but seems poorly suited for versioned files, if we ever want to support all the games this must be addressed